razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 4. Since we ship the packaged code we don't care what tools config or versions the consumer app is using.
 We'll ship code that they just need to plug in and it would work.

 ### Conclusion
-I feel we below is the checklist that we need.
+I feel below is the checklist that we need.

 ✅ Can use library with the script tag in html(umd bundle).

 ✅ Library author responsible for tree shaking

-❌ Import anything from anywhere
+✅ Restricted imports(depends on what we re-export and bundle)

-❌ Working of library depends on the build tools config of consumer apps
+✅ Make the library work regardless of the consumer apps build tools chains or config

 And this can be achieved by going with the approach of bundling using rollup.